Ohmi02/Fed2/README.md

  - Better triggers/logic for catching exchange spam
  - Aliases so the UI will respect when the in-game default colors for chat and exchange messages are changed
  - Add logic to catch XT chat

-# fed2ui
-basic UI and mapper for Federation 2 Community Edition

-This is a basic interface that breaks out useful information into separate windows.
-Exchange spam goes on the left, useful stats on top, a mapper on the top right, and a copy of chat on the bottom right.

-Currently colors and font sizes are hardcoded.
-Customization is planned in a future update.

-This primarily uses GMCP events to collect information, with some aliases designed to catch outgoing chat and copy it into the chat window.
-Exchange spam is caught entirely through triggers.
-T_T The mapper uses GMCP events and is always on, but has some aliases allowing basic map editing.
-See 'fedmap help' for more information.

 # fed2mapper
 standalone mapper for Federation 2 Community Edition